Graduate Registration

 This course prepares M.A.
 Theology students to pass the oral-comprehensive exam in Dogmatic and Moral Theology during Final Exam Week and to write a ten-page professional paper in the student’s concentration.
 The professional paper will be written under the direction of an advisor the semester after passing the ENG 890 oral exam.

-LLT 506 Liturgical Theology TBA
+LLT 506 Liturgical Theology Dr. Matthew Ramage

 This course demonstrates how the Liturgy is the source and summit of the Christian Life as found in Sacrosanctum Concilium, 10.
 It will examine liturgical theology especially in terms of its theological and spiritual aspects, while integrating pastoral and canonical applications.